olliw42/storm32bgc/code-overview-adding-a-new-parameter---modifiedbyolliw.rst

 **Step #2:** `Parameters.cpp <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/Parameters.cpp>`__:
 Since the class is a completely new addition to the code, it needs to be added to the main vehicle's var_info table.
-It's order in the var_info table is not important, it's added here to the end.
+It's order in the var_info table is not important, it is added here to the end.
 Below in red where the AP_MyOwnLib class appears.

 ::